 Advanced users, though, can write code that tells Excel to perform tasks that can’t be recorded.
 For example, you can write procedures that display custom dialog boxes, or process data in a series of workbooks, and even create special-purpose add-ins.

 Note: You may confuse VBA with VB (VB stands for Visual Basic).
 VB is a programming language.
 It lets you create executable programs (EXE files).
-Though VBA and VB have a lot in common, they are the different programming language.
+Though VBA and VB have a lot in common, they are different programming languages.

-In our next tutorials of this chapter, we shall dig in VBA macro very deeply.
+In our next tutorials of this chapter, we shall dig into VBA macro very deeply.
 Keep in touch.

 Happy Excelling 🙂